artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

   If you're interested in standardizing on the [keepachangelog.com][usechange] format there is [danger-changelog][danger-changelog].

-  Some other examples around this is pinging specific people when a file has changed, or failing if a file that's never meant to be modified is changed.
+  Some other examples around this is pinging specific people when a file has changed, or failing if a file that's never meant to be modified is changed, warning about potential semantic version updates for changes to specific files.

 * Checking the results of command-line tools